milador/Qwiic-Adaptive-Switch/README.md

 # Qwiic-Adaptive-Switch

 Qwiic-Adaptive-Switch modules provide an easy way to create your own adaptive switch input or output boxes through Qwiic or STEMMA QT ecosystem.
-Qwiic Adaptive Switch modulea can be connected to any Qwiic enabled board to create an adaptive switch box.
+Qwiic Adaptive Switch modules can be connected to any Qwiic enabled board to create an adaptive switch box.

 You can find more information about <a href="https://www.sparkfun.com/qwiic">Qwiic Connect System</a> at SparkFun official website.